Introduction: Tiny Load - Constant Current Load

 Drill the holes using your favourite method, then add the copper wire to the wide tracks.
 If you look closely, you can see I messed up my drilling a bit (because I used an experimental drilling machine that is somewhat imperfect.
 When it works properly I'll do an Instructable on it I promise!)

-First mount the op-amp.
+First mount the op-amp and the SI4459ADY P-MOS.
 If you haven't worked with smd's before, don't be intimidated, it's quite easy.
 First tin one of the pads on the board with a really tiny amount of solder.
 Position the chip very carefully and tack the relevant pin down to the pad you tinned.
-Ok now the chip won't move around, you can solder all the other pins.
-If you have some liquid flux, applying a smear of this makes the process easier.
+Ok now the chip won't move around, you can adjust the position if needed, and solder all the other pins.
+If you have some liquid flux, applying a smear of this makes the process easier, though you will have to wash the board thoroughly afterwards.
+Lots of people swear by solder paste for this, but I've never used it.

-Trim the battery clip wires so you have about an inch of wire, tin the ends, thread them through the holes in the board and solder the ends back through the board.
+Thread the battery clip wirest through the holes in the board and solder the ends back through the board.

 Step 4: Putting It Into Use, Enhancements, Some Thoughts